pullmonkey/gatech_course_scraper/README.md

 Put in the TERM you want, right now this is Spring 2016.
 Change your interests and what you've taken to get the best output.

+# Notes

+Right now it is just running with the Online data set for GT's OMSCS.
+It references foundational classes, specializations, your interests and availability for the given TERM to derive a weight (score).
+The higher the score, the better the option is.

+Also, it will likely only work in Linux (64 bit) right off the bat.
+It uses poltergeist (phantomjs) to process all the javascript.
+Just replace the contents of the bin dir with the phantomjs for your system.

 # Example output

 NUMBER | ALT  | TITLE                          | WEIGHT | CAPACITY | REMAINING | IS_FOUNDATIONAL_TO_S | SPECIALIZATIONS_TO_S         | IS_INTERESTING_TO_S